This is a simple, complete, and free guide to understanding, dealing with, and responding to IRS letters of all kinds.

 Disclaimer: We strongly recommend that you hire a professional to deal with your IRS letter.
 This guide is only meant as a general introduction and it does not include all of the possible situations that might require actions specific to your situation.
 Failure to take the correct actions could result in a high tax liability, more interest, and greater penalties.
 If in doubt, hire tax pro.

-Responding to IRS letters – watch out for “phishing” scams
+First of all – watch out for “phishing” scams

 There are multitudes of scamming organizations out there and they are very sophisticated and believable.
 If you get a call from the IRS and they are asking for money, it is almost certainly a total scam.
 These con artists can be extremely convincing.
 They know what to say to make you nervous and to where you will feel relieved by digging out your payment info.
 They use technology to make it look like they are calling from IRS phone numbers.